ldebruijn/graphql-protect/docs/configuration.md

   enabled: true
   # Fail unknown operations, disable this feature to allow unknown operations to reach your GraphQL API
   reject_on_failure: true
-  # Store is the location on local disk where go-graphql-armor can find the persisted operations, it loads any `*.json` files on disk
+  # Store is the location on local disk where graphql-protect can find the persisted operations, it loads any `*.json` files on disk
   store: "./store"
   reload:
     enabled: true